Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-properties/data-tests.md

 ### `relationships`

 This data test validates that all of the records in a child <Term id="table" /> have a corresponding record in a parent table.
 This property is referred to as "referential integrity".
 This test automatically excludes `NULL` values from validation, consistent with how database foreign key constraints work.
+Use the `not_null` test separately if `NULL` values should cause failures. automatically excludes `NULL` values from validation, consistent with how database foreign key constraints work.
 Use the `not_null` test separately if `NULL` values should cause failures.

 The following example tests that every order's `customer_id` maps back to a valid `customer`.